ThatCodingVtuber/UwUScwipt/README.md

 ### Bwooleans

 Thwere awe two bwoolean vawues.
-Twue, and fwalse.
-These can bwe written wif keywords `twue` and `fwalse`.
+Twue, and fawse.
+These can bwe written wif keywords `twue` and `fawse`.

 ### Numbwers